 In terms of image quality, the primary display on the Zephyrus looks wonderful.
 For specs, you’re looking 100% DCI-P3 and 1100 nits of brightness, so it’s suitable for creators, too.
 Though the ScreenPad Plus is not quite as bright (at 500 nits) or high in contrast, it still looks extremely good.

-Packing an 8-core, 16-thread Ryzen 9 6900HX CPU and NVIDIA GeForce RTX 3080 graphics, the Zephyrus can handle the most intensive tasks.
+Packing an 16-core, 32-thread Ryzen 9 7945HX CPU and NVIDIA GeForce RTX 4090 graphics, the Zephyrus can handle the most intensive tasks.
 This kind of setup has no problems hitting the highest frame rates while gaming and streaming, as well as some serious speeds for things like 3D rendering.

 Additional hardware + I/Os

-Accompanying the CPU and GPU is 32 GB of DDR5 RAM, a 4 TB SSD, and a per-key RGB keyboard.
+Accompanying the CPU and GPU is 64 GB of DDR5 RAM, a 2 x 4 TB SSD, and a per-key RGB keyboard.
 Uniquely, the keyboard pushes to the front of the bed and comes with a trackpad to the side.
 Due to losing the palm rest, it does feel a little unfamiliar to begin with and may take some time to adapt to.

 Finally, having a wide selection of ports is a dream come true for steamers.
 Those wanting to expand the viewing experience even further will appreciate having a DisplayPort and an HDMI 2.0b.
 As a result, it’s possible to host two more monitors on either side when the opportunity arises.